Ayam Rica Rica: Indonesian Manadonese Spicy Chicken

 Ayam Rica Rica

-Originally from North Sulawesi (Manado), this dish is now popular beyond its birthplace.
-Much loved by everyone who loves chicken and chillies.ย
+Originally from North Sulawesi (Manado), this dish is popular beyond its birthplace.
+It is much loved by everyone who loves chicken and chili.

 A closeup of Ayam Rica Rica the chicken dish cooked in spicy chillies from Manado Indonesia.